sqorn/sqorn/docs/docs/manual_queries.md

   args: [7] }
 ```

-Alternatively, wrap the argument in a call to `.raw`.
+Alternatively, wrap arguments in calls to `.raw`.

 ```js
 sq.sql`select * from ${sq.raw('test_table')} where id = ${7}`.query